matt-gross-27/jest-another-RPG/README.md

 <a href = "#installation"></a>
 ## Installation
 Clone the repo to your machine and make sure you have installed node.js.
-Then download all necessary dependencies using the command ```npm install```.
+Then download all necessary dependencies using the command ```npm install``` from the root directory in your terminal ```./jest-another-RPG```.

 <a href = "#usage"></a>
 ## Usage
-To start the game run the command ```node app```.
-Then follow the prompts to play.
+To start the game, open your terminal and navigate to the root directory ```./jest-another-RPG```.
+Then run the command ```node app```.

+Name your charector and follow the prompts choosing to attack or use potions as you see fit.

 <a href = "#credits"></a>
 ## Credits